 Tag Manager for mobile apps – what's new

-Implementation of Tag Manager for mobile apps is now done through the Firebase SDK and requires a new container.
-Google Tag Manager uses Firebase Analytics’ events, params, and user properties as its input.
+Implementation of Tag Manager for mobile apps works in tandem with the Firebase SDK.
+Google Tag Manager uses Google Analytics for Firebase’s events, params, and user properties as its input.

-- App configuration & experiments: In addition to tag management, Tag Manager for mobile apps has historically been useful for managing configuration values in your apps and running content experiments.
-Remote app configuration and A/B testing functionality are now available as part of Firebase.
+- App configuration & experiments: In addition to tag management, previous versions of Tag Manager for mobile apps were often used for managing configuration values in apps and running content experiments.
+Remote app configuration and A/B testing functionality are now a part of Firebase.
 The new version of Tag Manager for mobile apps does not include Value Collection variables nor Content Experiments.
-To implement this functionality, apps should now use Firebase Remote Config.
+To implement these functions, you should use Firebase Remote Config instead.

-- Lookup tables: Lookup tables are now supported for mobile containers.
+- Lookup tables: Lookup tables are now supported for mobile app containers.

-- New third-party tag templates: Mobile app containers now include third-party vendor tag templates.
+- Third-party tag templates: Mobile app containers include an expanded list of third-party templates.

 Legacy SDK support

 In 2016 we launched the revamped Firebase mobile app development platform and introduced a new version of Google Tag Manager for mobile apps.
 The latest version of Google Tag Manager for mobile apps is smaller, faster, easier to implement, and more functional.
 It is integrated with Firebase – Google’s platform for mobile developers across iOS and Android – and extends its capabilities for developers and marketers.